Hessian-Free High-Resolution Nesterov Acceleration for Sampling: Background: Langevin Dynamics

-Many gradient-based MCMC methods have been proposed for this sampling problem.
-A large proportion of them involve two steps: first, choose a Markov process whose stationary distribution is the target distribution $\mu$, and then discretize the process and simulate for long enough until the generated samples follow an empirical distribution sufficiently close to the target distribution.
-We will focus on methods based on Langevin dynamics.

-\paragraph{Continuous Process.} At the continuous level, two diffusion processes popular for sampling (and modeling important physical processes too) are both named after Langevin.
-One is called overdamped Langevin dynamics (OLD), and the other is called kinetic Langevin dynamics (abbreviated as ULD to comply with a convention of calling it underdamped Langevin).
+Consider sampling from Gibbs measure $\mu$ whose density is $d\mu = \frac{1}{\int e^{- f(\bs{y})}d\bs{y}} e^{-f(\bs{x})} d\bs{x}$, where $f: \mathbb{R}^d \mapsto \mathbb{R}$ will be called the potential function.
+Two diffusion processes popular for sampling (and modeling important physical processes too) are named after Langevin.
+One is overdamped Langevin dynamics (OLD), and the other is kinetic Langevin dynamics (abbreviated as ULD to comply with a convention of calling it underdamped Langevin).
 They are respectively given by